mobizt/ESP_SSLClient/README.md

 This library is able to use in SMTP and IMAP applications and library with STARTTLS command.

-This library is reliable and stable SSL Client for ESP32 and ESP8266 that suitable for large data transmission via any low speed SPI Arduino Network Interface Client device.
+This library is reliable and stable SSL Client for ESP32 and ESP8266 that is suitable for large data transmission via any slow speed SPI Arduino Network Interface device.

 The Arduino Client library buffer size should be large enough (1k or more) for transporting SSL data.